‘Big Brother 19’ Cast Slammed For Bad Behavior: How Will America Pick A Favorite Player With This Crew?

 — EvelDick (@EvelDick) August 28, 2017

 This is not the first time Big Brother casting has been called into question.
 The 15th season of the show was marred by several contestants who spewed racist and homophobic comments.
-The backlash was so bad that CBS put a disclaimer at the top of every episode and the contestants were later called out on-air by host Julie Chen.
+The backlash was so bad that CBS put a disclaimer at the top of every episode and the contestants were later called out on air by host Julie Chen.

 Take a look at the video below to see Kevin and Josh going out it in the Big Brother 19 house.
 (Warning: Strong language.)